 Isilimela Secondary School was identified as our second education projects for 2019.
 This secondary school is situated in the Langa Township, near Cape Town, whose population is around 60,000.
 This area has an unemployment rate of around 48% and their average household income of R3000.

 The Isilimela Secondary School strives to rise above, but as a typical township school there are disadvantages that effect the education of their learners.
-Although the school wants to offer CAT as a subject, they are not able to due to the infrastructure in the school.
+Although the school wanted to offer CAT as a subject, they were not able to due to the infrastructure in the school.
 Without a CAT center, the students cannot properly learn the technology subject.

-Our Foundation is assisting with providing a new computer center for their 1,600 learners to experience CAT subjects.
-We are currently needing your assistance to reach our fundraising goal.
+Our Foundation assisted with providing a new computer center with 50 new computers for their 1,600 learners to experience CAT subjects.
+We handed over the new center in August 2019.

-We are completing our first project of 2019, at the Fisantekraal High School.
+We completed our first project of 2019, at the Fisantekraal High School.
 After only 3 months, Fisantekraal High School was just over R1 Million.
 The project was partially funded by XLink Communications, who hosted a handover event for some of their company representatives, our organisation’s representatives, and the school staff and learners.

 This school is situated in the small underprivileged rural settlement of around 4000 people.
 Fisantekraal is 10 km outside of Durbanville and has an unemployment rate of around 60%.
 The school provides education for around 1200 pupils.

-We are partnering with this school to provide a resource centre for both students and teachers.
+We partnered with this school to provide a resource centre for both students and teachers.
 Rural living limits their access to these resources, and this project will make a big difference to the learning environment at the school.
-Both teachers and students will have access to new computers for research, e-learning, completing assignments, and lesson planning.
+Both teachers and students now have access to new computers for research, e-learning, completing assignments, and lesson planning.